ztyyLV/web-twain-docs/indepth/features/initialize.md

 ): void;
 ```

-The following is the interface `DWTInitialConfig`:
+The following is the interface `DWTInitialConfig`

 ``` typescript
 interface DWTInitialConfig {